petere/peter.eisentraut.org/_posts/2024-01-03-using-clangd-for-postgresql-development.md

   need to use clang for the actual compilation of the project, but it could help; see below.)

 - You need to use Meson for building PostgreSQL.
-This reason for that is as follows.  clangd needs to know how to compile each source file, to be able to show warnings etc.  By default, it will assume `clang filename.c`, but that usually won't work because it won't
+The reason for that is as follows.  clangd needs to know how to compile each source file, to be able to show warnings etc.  By default, it will assume `clang filename.c`, but that usually won't work because it won't